SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 host

-207.3 Securing a DNS server (weight: 2)
+### 207.3 Securing a DNS server

-Weight	2
+#### Weight	2

-Description	Candidates should be able to configure a DNS server to run as a non-root user and run in a chroot jail.
+#### Description	Candidates should be able to configure a DNS server to run as a non-root user and run in a chroot jail.
 This objective includes secure exchange of data between DNS servers.

 Key Knowledge Areas:

 BIND 9 configuration files